stabix/stabix/doc/preCPFE_gui.rst

 Find the full documentation for the use of DAMASK with Abaqus here : http://damask.mpie.de/Usage/Abaqus.

 .. note::
-    For Abaqus, you may have to modify the extension of the subroutine :
+    For Abaqus, you may have to modify the extension of the subroutine:
-        - .f if the operating environment is Linux ;
+        - .f if the operating environment is Linux;
         - .for if the operating environment is Windows.

 See also